isomerpages/mpa-seathedifference/_matchmaker/The Freelancer/Meet Selvam.md

 <img border="0" alt="2" src="https://i.ibb.co/H7bcTj2/2.png">

 Justin Chua is an Applications and Operations Specialist at eLSA.
-Like Selvam, Justin moved between various jobs — plumber, bartender, tattoo artist — before he found a more structured role in maritime, where he was able to tap on his talents to serve the industry’s needs.
+Like Selvam, Justin moved between various jobs — plumber, bartender, tattoo artist — before he found a more structured role in maritime, where he was able to tap into his creative side to serve the industry’s needs.
 In maritime, every day is a new learning opportunity for Justin.

 Read his story next.